 Summary -- Customization and features

-Mighty Networks has everything you need to maximize engagement, livestreaming, apps for every phone, and beautiful and engaging interfaces.
+- Mighty Networks has everything you need to maximize engagement, live streaming, apps for every phone, and beautiful and intuitive interfaces.

 6. Mighty Networks vs. Circle: Monetization options

 In this day and age, people are increasingly interacting with content and communities through their phones and mobile devices.
-We believe that the best online community platforms allow you to build a space that is available where your members are.
+The best online community platforms allow you to build a space that is available where your members are.